 - Graph cylinders in all four blocks by diameter and height

 - Sensorial Pattern Cards from Montessori Services or Sensorial Pattern Cards for download from Montessori Printshop

-- Ask the child to create various shapes, animals and things with the cubes and rectangular prisms.
-Examples include a snake, a snail, a circle, “something thin/wide”, “something tall/short”, a maze, a building and so on.
-Use words alone or present images that represent either the real objects or examples of using the pink tower to create these things.
-Our Montessori Story has several wonderful Pink Tower and Broad Stair extension images.
+- Ask the child to create various shapes, animals, and things with cubes and rectangular prisms.
+Examples include a snake, a snail, a circle, “something thin/wide,” “something tall/short,” a maze, a building, and so on.
+Use words alone or present images representing either the real objects or examples of using the pink tower to create these things.
+Our Montessori Story has several incredible Pink Tower and Broad Stair extension images.

-- Ask the child to identify objects in the classroom or on a walk that correspond to the shapes of the Pink Tower and Brown Stair
+- Ask the child to identify objects in the classroom or on a walk corresponding to the shapes of the Pink Tower and Brown Stair.

 - Marble run with the Broad Stair and/or the Pink Tower (Children LOVE this one!)

 - Build a maze, then have the child tip-toe through the maze

 - Use a blindfold